 “Matthew and Luke have in common about 235 verses not found in Mark.
 The verbal agreements between these two is often as striking as it is between Matthew and Mark, Mark and Luke, or Matthew and Mark and Luke.
 Cf., e.g., Matt 6:24/Luke 16:13; Matt 7:7-11/Luke 11:9-13.
 Only two viable reasons for such parallels can be given: either one gospel writer knew and used the gospel of the other, or both used a common source.
 Lukan priority is virtually excluded on the basis of a number of considerations (not the least of which is his improved grammar, as well as the major gap in his use of Mark), leaving Matthean priority as the only viable option for intra-gospel borrowing.”
 (Source: https://bible.org/article/synoptic-problem).

-Atheists such as Richard Carrier and agnostics such as Bart Ehrman support the Markan tradition, primarily so they can make the assertion that the fact that Mark’s earliest gospel ended with the empty tomb discovery (and did not detail the resurrection of Jesus) that the later synoptic authors embellished upon Mark’s gospel to assert that Jesus rose from the dead.
+Atheists and agnostics often support the Markan tradition, likely so they can make the assertion that the fact that Mark’s earliest gospel ended with the empty tomb discovery (and did not detail the resurrection of Jesus) that the later synoptic authors embellished upon Mark’s gospel to assert that Jesus rose from the dead.
 Though John’s gospel contains 92% unique material and includes an account of the resurrection, atheists often make little mention of his gospel, only noting that it was the last to be written.

 Though we cannot be certain as to whether Matthew or Mark was the first to write the gospels, we can find evidence to support each of the four aforementioned hypotheses.
 Markan supporters heavily weight the brevity of Mark’s gospel in their decisions, suggesting that he had little to add to Matthew’s more sophisticated and theologically superior gospel.
 Yet proposing that one of Christ’s apostles would base his gospel on the writings of a less sophisticated, less educated, and less theologically knowledgeable non-apostle follower of Peter seems to me to be too much of a stretch.
 Furthermore, claiming Markan priority stands in stark contrast to that which was confirmed by the early church fathers.
 I therefore prefer the Matthean tradition, yet I realize that my opinion varies from some of today’s great apologists, and there may be more information I haven’t considered to support a Markan priority.